-“Where is the Autobahn?” – The Myth
+“Where is the Autobahn?” – The myth about driving in Germany

-Apparently, the boys had a mythical idea of the highway as a kind of superhighway, where the cars sped along at unimaginable speed, like the light cycles in the movie “Tron” or like the transport tubes in “Futurama,” only with cars instead of people.
+Apparently, the boys had a mythical idea of the highway as a kind of superhighway, where the cars sped along at unimaginable speed, like the light cycles in the movie “Tron” or like the transport tubes in “Futurama”, only with cars instead of people.

 The guys could not believe that this could really be the famous freeway on which we were making slower progress than they were used to from highways in the US.
 I also felt a little sorry for destroying their fantasies.
-Maybe I should have told them that you only get to the highway when you chase lightning strikes through an invisible gate at at least 200 kilometres per hour (125 miles per hour) and yell, “Faster, faster, faster!”

 “And now for something completely different” – the reality